-Sara’s favorite Handel roles include Dalinda (Ariodante), Dorinda (Orlando), Seleuce (Tolomeo), and Antigona (Admeto).
-Other roles include Dircé (Cherubini's Médée) with the Handel Opera Project, Despina (Così fan tutte) and Sister Anne of the Cross (Dialogues of the Carmelites) at the San Francisco Conservatory of Music, La Chauve-Souris (L’enfant et les sortilèges) and Arminda (La finta giardiniera) at Ithaca College, and Suor Genovieffa (Suor Angelica) with Bay Area Summer Opera Theater.
+Sara’s favorite Handel roles include Dalinda (Ariodante), Dorinda (Orlando), Morgana (Alcina), and Antigona (Admeto).
+Other roles include Seleuce (Handel's Tolomeo) and Dircé (Cherubini's Médée) with the Handel Opera Project, Despina (Così fan tutte) and Sister Anne of the Cross (Dialogues of the Carmelites) at the San Francisco Conservatory of Music, La Chauve-Souris (L’enfant et les sortilèges) and Arminda (La finta giardiniera) at Ithaca College, and Suor Genovieffa (Suor Angelica) with Bay Area Summer Opera Theater.
 During her studies in New York, Ms. Hagenbuch was a featured soloist with the Ithaca College Choir in John Corigliano's Fern Hill, and with the Ithaca College Wind Ensemble in Michael Daugherty's What's that Spell?, a pop cantata for two Barbie-sopranos.

 Ms. Hagenbuch is a graduate of the San Francisco Conservatory of Music with a Master's Degree in Voice Performance.
 She received her Bachelor's degree summa cum laude from Ithaca College in Voice Performance with a minor in Communication Disorders.
-Sara currently studies with mezzo-soprano Catherine Cook in San Francisco.
+Sara resides with her husband and kitten in the Philadelphia area.